gluckzhang/ctf-jwt-token/README.md

 ## How to Install The Vulnerable Component

 The vulnerable component is presented as a simple website which is written in node.js.
+The implementation is modified from GitHub repo [dwyl/learn-json-web-tokens](https://github.com/dwyl/learn-json-web-tokens) which holds a MIT license.
 This application uses username and password to authenticate a login first, then it also generates a JWT token for the user to claim the user role.
 The token is saved in cookies and checked whenever the user tries to visit some restricted pages.

 In this website, there are two different user roles: common user, admin user.
 The content of the main page after logging in is different.
 The flag is put on the admin main page.
 However, a visitor only has a demo account, which is a common user.